bpalazzi512/doc-blog/content/team_posts/phase4.md

 ## Challenges and Learning

 Implementing POST and PUT requests presented initial challenges, but through perseverance and collaboration, we overcame these obstacles.
 Debugging became a daily activity, teaching us the intricacies of software development and the patience required to get everything working correctly.
 We discovered the importance of precise implementation—sometimes, errors as minor as a misplaced comma could cause significant issues.

-## Machine Learning Integration

 One of the most challenging aspects of our project was integrating the machine learning models into both the frontend and backend.
 This involved significant adaptations to ensure compatibility and functionality.
 Collaborating closely, we managed to integrate the second ML model, which was a significant hurdle due to its complexity and the need for extensive backend modifications.

-## Interactive Map and Geospatial Data

-Adding an interactive map to the rankings page was another major achievement.
+Adding an interactive map to the rankings page was another major hurdle.
 This feature highlights countries on a spectrum from green to red based on their current ranking.
 It required parsing a large JSON file with data on the borders of every country.
 Initially, we used GeoPandas for this task, but compatibility issues with Macs running Apple Silicon led us to seek alternatives.
-After much troubleshooting, including manually compiling missing C dependencies, we found a geo-parsing package that worked after some tweaks.
+After much troubleshooting, including manually compiling missing C dependencies, we found an alternative geo-parsing package that worked after some tweaks.

 ## Final Database Architecture Overview